mjordan/islandora_whole_object/README.md

 ## Configuration

 The blocks provided by this module are standard Drupal blocks, so you can configure them as you like.
-However, since they contain more information than most blocks do, you should place them in wide regions, such as "Content suffix" (if your theme provides that region).
-You should also display the blocks for Islandora content types, and restrict access to specific roles.
+However, since they contain more information than most blocks do, you should:

+* place them in wide regions, such as "Content suffix" (if your theme provides that region)
+* configure the blocks so they display only for Islandora content types
+* configure the blocks so they display only for specific roles

 ## To do